This Is The Man Who Helped Peter Thiel Demolish Gawker

 To head that off, Thiel bid for the remaining Gawker assets — including the flapship domain Gawker.com, its archive, and outstanding legal claims, like those against himself — though Holden has made it known that he may block any sale to Thiel, no matter how much the venture capitalist is willing to bid.
 Holden declined to comment.

 Harder will also have to submit to that discovery process if it occurs, though the Hollywood lawyer has largely moved on from his Gawker cases.
 Since winning the Hogan case, Harder has come to represent a who’s who of right-wing political figures including Melania Trump, Roger Ailes, Jared Kushner, and President Trump.
-Harder also served as one of Harvey Weinstein’s attorneys amidst allegations of sexual misconduct, though he later dropped the disgraced mogul as a client.
+Harder also served as one of Harvey Weinstein’s attorneys amid allegations of sexual misconduct, though he later dropped the disgraced mogul as a client.

 While that clientele led to an expanding business for Harder with offices now in New York and the nation’s capital, not everyone at his firm was happy.
-“I found myself increasingly uncomfortable with the docket of matters we were handling," founding partner Mirell told The Hollywood Reporter earlier this month upon announcing his departure.
+“I found myself increasingly uncomfortable with the docket of matters we were handling," founding partner Mirell told the Hollywood Reporter earlier this month upon announcing his departure.
 "They seemed irreconcilable with my core commitment to the defense of the First Amendment."

 Harder has since changed his firm's name to Harder LLP.

-"Following the Hulk Hogan case, the firm focused its practice more and more on reputation issues that entailed adversity to major media companies," said Mirell to THR.
+"Following the Hulk Hogan case, the firm focused its practice more and more on reputation issues that entailed adversity to major media companies," Mirell told THR.
 "I had spent much of my career defending media companies.”

 That may be true.
 But in the case of Gawker Media, Mirell helped Harder, Thiel, and D’Souza destroy one. ●